dilantha111/100-days-of-code/log.md

 **Today's Progress**: Made all the migrations needed for the tables.
 And partially completed the foriegn key constrainsts.
 This is important for deleting the unnecessary data automatically by the database engine.

 **Thoughts:** I am gonna win this game !!!

+### Day 2: June 19, 2017

+**Today's Progress**: foreign keys are fully completed.
+Add two additional migrations which slipped from my mind while in desgining phase.
+And tested with migrating.

+**Thoughts:** No matter what I am gonna do it.